EdoardoBonanni/Download-Manager/readme.md

 2. **signalControllerMainWindow.py** which updates the elements in the ScrollArea with the infomations/messages received through the signals that notify downloads updates. <br/>

 **downloadItemController.py** manages operations that can be performed by the user on each download i.e. Pause, Resume, Interrupt, Restart and Remove.
 Obviously when the user makes one of these operations, a signal will be sent to the SignalcontrollerWindow that will update the elements in the ScrollArea. <br/>
 **signalControllerHistory.py** updates the elements in the TableView with the infomations/messages received through the signals that notify downloads updates.
-Since the Tableview is not changeable, a controller that manages user operations on this window is not necessary.
+Since the Tableview is not changeable, a controller that manages user operations on this widget is not necessary.